FullStack-Manmohan/htw-collab/README.md

 - **Solution**: Lower the similarity threshold (0.1-0.15)

 **Issue**: Categories not showing sub-interests
-- **Solution**: Check that sub-interests are properly indented with tabs in `interest_list.txt`
+- **Solution**: Check that sub-interests are properly indented with tabs in `public/interest_list.txt`

-**Issue**: Import errors
+**Issue**: Build errors
-- **Solution**: Ensure all packages are installed: `pip install -r requirements.txt`
+- **Solution**: Ensure Node.js 18+ is installed and run `npm install`

 ## 📈 Performance Tips

 - For large datasets (>500 nodes), increase similarity threshold to reduce edges
-- Close other browser tabs when viewing complex graphs
+- The graph uses physics simulation for layout - allow it to stabilize
-- Use Chrome or Firefox for best performance
+- Modern browsers (Chrome, Firefox, Edge) provide best performance
-- Adjust physics settings in the code for faster stabilization

 ## 🤝 Contributing